 - Sentencing – when the judge determines the punishment to be imposed

 Do you have the right to a lawyer?

 If you are charged with a felony or misdemeanor retail fraud in Michigan, you have the constitutional right to a lawyer of your choosing.
-If you would like the assistance of highly experienced and extremely effective retail fraud defense attorneys, call us today for help at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
+If you would like the assistance of highly experienced and extremely effective retail fraud defense attorneys, call us today for help.